A compendium of helpful tools.

 Here to Help!

-I’ve taken the time to pull together some of my favorite helpful resoures out there on the great wide interwebs!
-I’ll also add in a few more tips & tricks that I thought might be useful.
-I’m especially keen to give you some advice about how to overcome the inevitable nerves that arise right before a big important pitch presentation.
+As Perfectly Pitched embarks on a new chapter, it’s been bittersweet to have to put a pause on our consulting work as we undertake a grand new plan to automate our unique branding, marketing, & pitching methods.
+We don’t want to leave any founders stranged, though!
+Thus we’ve taken the time to pull together some of our favorite helpful resoures out there on the great wide interwebs!
+Much of this comes from — or builds on top of — materials in the classes we provide for our various startup ecosystem partners.
+But I’ve added on quite a few new things as well, especially an entire section of advice about how to overcome the inevitable nerves that arise right before a big important pitch presentation.
 Believe me, I’ve been there!
 I’ll share what I did to try to get over it and get the most out of every pitch opportunity.

 Good luck & Happy Pitching!

-Here I’ll provide a quick overview of the various software options available to you for making pitches, whether standalone email decks or presentation decks!
+This section will cover all your software needs when it comes to presenting.
+We’ll start with a quick overview of the various software options available to you for making pitches, then jump into how to maximize your use of that software when you’re presenting in online meetings like over Zoom!
 I’ll also try to give an overview of features that are available and how they can help you create even better pitch decks.

 Obviously, so much of what software you choose depends upon both what operating system your computer uses, along with your budget.
 There are options here from free to $30 per month, so you’re sure to find something that’ll work for you!